FAQs (Frequently Asked Questions)

 Q: When will I find out if our team was selected to receive a scholarship?

-A: As per the application, teams, via the Team Adult Advisor, should be notified no later than March 21.
+A: As per the application, teams, via the Team Adult Advisor, should be notified no later than the deadline stated in the application.

 Q: Do you have a waiting list?